frankiegillis/frankiegillis.github.io/README.md

 # Frankie Gillis
 I'm a maths undergraduate at St Andrews.
+Outside of maths, I hate jogging.